Grieving mother not told nature of misconduct in probe of baby's death: lawyer | CBC News

 One of those questions was whether police had notified all of the families in the cases that were allegedly accessed by Grus.

-In a statement police sent Friday at 4:06 p.m., the service said: "In the course of any investigation, should the personal information of individuals be inappropriately accessed by OPS members, we reach out directly to the individual to advise them of this breach and provide supports."
+In a statement sent March 25 at 4:06 p.m., the service said: "In the course of any investigation, should the personal information of individuals be inappropriately accessed by OPS members, we reach out directly to the individual to advise them of this breach and provide supports."

 In the case of Durant's client, that only happened Friday afternoon and not in the nearly two intervening months since the officer was first suspended.